wp-plugins/flyzoo/readme.txt

 ####Live Support: Chat with your customers and increase sales####

-**Support chat** has proven itself essential to e-commerce by driving conversions and sales: [Flyzoo Live Chat](http://www.flyzoo.co) is must-have for your business!
+Live Support chat has proven itself essential to e-commerce by driving conversions and sales: [Flyzoo Live Chat](http://www.flyzoo.co) is must-have for your business!

 Meet your customers, in real time.
 See where they came from and what page they are on: invite visitors to chat, provide the best **live support** ever and close more sales!